The King of Mushrooms, According to Siberian Shamans

 - This concentrated liquid is spray dried at 180°C or 356°F to become a powder.

-- This powder is then tested in quality control to verify it meets the specifications.
+- This Chaga mushroom powder is then tested in quality control to verify it meets the specifications.

-Each bag is 30 grams, or just over one ounce.
-Recommended dose is 500mg to 1000mg per day which is roughly equal to 1/4 to 1/2 teaspoon.
+Each bag of Chaga extract powder is 30-grams or just over one ounce.
+The recommended dose is 500mg to 1000mg per day which is roughly equal to 1/4 to 1/2 teaspoon.